pgeeh/first-to-react/src/pages/WhatisReact/Drawbacks/Drawbacks.md

 __JSX__ - React does not use separate files as templates with markup, but instead uses inline JSX, which is a extension of HTML to mix JavaScript and HTML.
 This can be useful once learned, but there is a sometimes steep learning curve to it.

+__State and Props Flow__ - One of React's best features can have a steep learning curve as well.
+The successful management of _state_ and _props_ is essential to successfully working with React, but can be a difficult set of concepts to learn.

 __React is only the View in MVC__ - React provides management of the View, but to build a fully features website, other libraries are needed to complete the MVC pattern.

 __Styling/Design Library Required__ - React does not have built in themes, Advanced UI Components, or style management.
 A 3rd Party library is needed.
 However, many of the popular UI Styling libraries are available with React wrappers, such as [Bootstrap](https://getbootstrap.com/) and [Material-UI](https://material-ui.com/).